sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/index.md

 - Use the [resource estimator](../resource_estimator.md) to ensure your machine has sufficient capacity.
 - [Sourcegraph license](https://about.sourcegraph.com/pricing/).
 You can run through these instructions without one, but you must obtain a license for instances of more than 10 users.

-### Windows support

 > WARNING: Running Sourcegraph on Windows is not supported for production deployments.

-### ARM / ARM64 support

-> WARNING: Running Sourcegraph on ARM / ARM64 images is not supported for production deployments.
+Running Sourcegraph on ARM / ARM64 images is not supported for production deployments.

-The Docker Compose installation requires a minimum of 8 CPU cores (logical) on the host machine in order to complete successfully.
-If using the Docker for Windows app, the default CPU count is limited to 2 which will result in errors during installation.
-You can go into the Docker app Settings->Resources window to increase the CPU count to > 8 to resolve this issue.

 ## Requirements

-The Docker Compose installation requires a minimum of 8 CPU cores (logical) on the host machine in order to complete successfully.
-Using the default Docker for Desktop app, the default CPU count is limited to 2, which will result in errors during installation.
-You can go into the Docker app Settings->Resources window to increase the CPU count to > 8 to resolve this issue.

 Our Docker Compose support also has the following requirements: